 Thank you for your question.
 I understand your concerns about safety, and as a toxicologist (who loves food!), I can assure you that safety is a high priority for me, too.

 The body of scientific evidence overwhelmingly points to the safety of biotech crops for people and the planet.
 Major scientific organizations and regulatory agencies around the world have reviewed the research on GM crops and reached consensus on their safety.
-There are more than 1,000 studies on biotechnology available on www.biofortified.org.
+More than 1,000 studies on biotechnology are available at Biofortified.

-And, companies who develop GM crops conduct numerous studies throughout the research and development process, which can take up to 13 years.
+Companies who develop GM crops conduct numerous studies throughout the research and development process, which can take up to 13 years.
 During the regulatory science phase alone, more than 50 studies on food, feed and environmental safety may be conducted.